 At the 1911 inauguration of the sculpture, Taft said that the piece had been inspired by Sauk leader Chief Black Hawk, namesake of the 1832 war of the same name, but the sculptors did not intentionally base the figures likeness on any one figure.

 Today the tall spire still stands in Lowden State Park.
-Over time the statue’s cement chipped in a number of places, but after nearly a decade of repairs, the statue has been restored.
+Over time the statue’s cement chipped in a number of places, but after nearly a decade of repairs are nearing completion in 2021.